Name: Global Domains International (GDI)

 Overall Rating: 50/100

-I am no longer affiliated with this company, so you can expect nothing but an unbiased review from someone who was once a member.
+I am no longer affiliated with this company, so you can expect nothing but an unbiased and honest review from a former member.

 What GDI is